valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

   The Notificaties API plugin has been added and supports plugin configuration.

-* **New feature2**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+* **Form flow - store submission data when moving to the previous step**

+  A user now gets the option to save changes in the form when the user clicks the button to go to the previous step in the form flow.

 ## Bugfixes